 The program offers an opportunity like no other to gain the perspective of many banks on the problem space you are tackling.
 Go in with the right questions and good preparation to enable you to exit with a great data set.
 You will receive mentoring from the banks and Accenture; these mentors can guide you to the best sources of perspective and insight, which is extremely valuable in developing your product and business.

 6. Points of contact

-We’d like to take this opportunity to thank all of the banks for supporting this fantastic programme, as well as the Accenture team for facilitating an excellent experience.
+We’d like to take this opportunity to thank all of the banks for supporting this fantastic program, as well as the Accenture team for facilitating an excellent experience.